Skip to main content

 curl -fsSL https://cli.cloudeval.ai/install.sh | bash

-The installer may offer to install shell tab completions for your login shell (bash, zsh, or fish).
-To skip that step, run CLOUDEVAL_INSTALL_COMPLETION=0 curl -fsSL https://cli.cloudeval.ai/install.sh | bash.CloudEval ships two binary names:
+The bash installer may offer to install shell tab completions for your login shell (bash, zsh, or fish).
+To skip that step, run CLOUDEVAL_INSTALL_COMPLETION=0 curl -fsSL https://cli.cloudeval.ai/install.sh | bash.CloudEval ships these command names:

 • cloudeval